 directly contained and is extracted by dissolution, boiling or pressing in aqueous solution and precipitated on further boiling as crystals.
 This double sugar consists of the simple sugars fructose

 (Fructose) and glucose

 (Glucose).
-Beet sugar (cane sugar) is used in dry form, among others in the winemaking
+Beet sugar (cane sugar) is in dry form, inter alia, in the winemaking

 for the enrich

 used for the purpose of alcohol elevation.